muhammad-tamim/web_project3/README.md

 This is a simple web development project created using HTML and CSS, with a focus on learning and applying Flexbox.
 The primary objective of this project was to implement the fundamental concepts and techniques I have studied over the past few weeks.

 ## Note:
 The website is not responsive.
-My display resolution is 1280 x 720 (HD) pixels, so I designed this webpage based on my screen.
+My display resolution is 1600 x 900 pixels, so I designed this webpage based on my screen.
 For the best viewing experience, please resize your browser window to match this resolution.

 ## Live Site Link:
 https://muhammad-tamim.github.io/web_project3/